Loading...

 Hydration

-Drink plenty of water before and during the meal to aid digestion and absorption of nutrients.
+Drink plenty of water throughout your meal to aid digestion and help regulate glucose levels.

 Mindful Eating